Trucking

 As you can see, gaining a few years of experience can dramatically increase your income.
 The most significant jump often happens after your first year behind the wheel.

-What Top Earners Make
+What Top Earners in the Trucking Industry Make

-Top 5 States Where Truckers Earn The Most Money
+States Where Truckers Earn The Most Money

 Your location plays a massive role in your paycheck as a truck driver.
 The average salary can change significantly depending on which state you call your home base.
 But a higher wage isn't the full picture; it's essential to compare that number with local living expenses to know your real earning power.